jononovo/pyKids2510/replit.md

 ### Farming System

 Players can plant, water, and harvest crops using Python commands (`plant()`, `water()`, `harvest()`).
-Crops progress through 'dirt', 'sprout', and 'grown' stages with 10-second intervals between each stage.
+All farming commands target the **tile in front of the player** (based on facing direction), not the tile the player is standing on.
+Crops progress through 'dirt', 'sprout', and 'grown' stages with 5-second intervals between each stage.
 State is managed in `gameState.farmPlots` and rendered dynamically.
-Use `time.sleep(10)` in Python code to wait for growth transitions.
+Use `time.sleep(5)` in Python code to wait for growth transitions.

+**Farming Command Details:**
+- `plant(cropName)`: Plants on the forward tile after validating it's walkable and not blocked (uses same checks as `build()` command via `ProximityGuard.canPlaceAt()`).
+Replanting on an existing plot refreshes it.
+- `water()`: Waters a sprout on the forward tile to trigger growth to 'grown' stage.
+- `harvest()`: Harvests a grown crop from the forward tile and adds it to inventory.

 ### Build System